NativeScript/capacitor-docs/installation.md

 ## Requirements

-- Capacitor 8 iOS app (SPM is the Capacitor 8 default) — or Capacitor 6/7 with [SPM mode](https://capacitorjs.com/docs/ios/spm)
+- Capacitor 8 app (on iOS, SPM is the Capacitor 8 default — or Capacitor 6/7 with [SPM mode](https://capacitorjs.com/docs/ios/spm))
 - iOS 15+, Xcode with the iOS SDK
+- Android minSdk 23+, Android SDK, JDK 17+
 - Node 18+

 ## Troubleshooting